Tabletop RPG advice for little dragons

 5. Growth - This is the outcome of the whole journey.
 Here, you can confidently deal with the problems you face, and you develop a stronger sense of identity as a person with issues, not a person defined by them.

 Those of us with mental health issues need to find ways to work through those (even if we can’t eliminate them), and our D&D characters can be an extension of that.
 In 2021, two psychologists studied 13 players with mental health difficulties.
 As the players played the game, even without any professional guidance, all five stages of the Psychological Recovery Model were observed in play.
-The psychologists also found that the players played D&D in a way that mirrored each of their own mental health recovery processes, each finding ways to meet their own emotional needs as their characters did.
+The psychologists also found that the players played D&D in a way that mirrored their mental health recovery processes, each finding ways to meet their own emotional needs as their characters did.

 D&D is a safe space for exploring characters and concepts

 As you can see, Dungeons & Dragons has a long history of helping people deal with trauma, mental illness, and social issues.
 You too can benefit from this.
-Exploring other identities and aspects of self through a role-playing game can be a great opportunity to learn some things about yourself.
+Exploring other identities and aspects of self through a role-playing game can be a great opportunity to learn about yourself.

 I’ve read stories about a shy teenager with a stutter who found she could sing without the stutter and played a Bard to explore that, or a teen shy from trauma who discovered what it meant to be brave and powerful by playing a Barbarian.
-There are many stories of people discovering their gender identity through D&D. Your story may not be as dramatic as theirs (or it might be!), but having space to explore that may very well help you work through some things in real life too.
+There are many stories of people discovering their gender identity through D&D. Your story may not be as dramatic as theirs (or it might be!), but having space to explore that may help you work through some things in real life too.

 If role-playing a character makes you feel more like you, do that!
 You might find out some things about yourself that would be harder to recognize outside of the game.